Sinrel/AnjoCaido-Launcher/README.md

 AnjoCaido-Launcher
 ==================

-AnjoCaido Launcher for minecraft updated by SiNReL Company
+AnjoCaido Launcher for minecraft updated by Sinrel Group

 English description will coming soon